rahul-verma/arjuna/docs/source/ddt.rst

 Driving with Delimiter Separated File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An delimiter-separated data file can contain data in following format.
-The delim

 **.txt**